opencord/docs/navigate.md

 These tools and containers are inter-related as follows:

-* An initial install brings up a set of XOS-related containers (e.g., `xos-core`, `xos-gui`, `xos-tosca`) that have been configured with a base set of models.
+* Installing the platform brings up a set of XOS-related containers (e.g., `xos-core`, `xos-gui`, `xos-tosca`) that have been configured with a base set of models.
   Of these, the `xos-tosca` container implements the TOSCA engine, which takes TOSCA workflows as input and configures/provisions CORD accordingly.